Rupee hits lifetime low of 81.41 against US dollar

 Foreign exchange traders have credited the escalation of geopolitical risk in Ukraine and rate hikes by the United States Federal Reserve for the dwindling value of the rupee.

+“Focus now shifts to Reserve Bank of India’s meeting this week,” Senior Research Analyst at Reliance Securities Sriram Iyer said, according to PTI.
+“We expect RBI to hike rates by 50 bps to cool stubbornly high inflation and prevent the currency from weakening further.”

-However, Finance Minister Nirmala Sitharaman on Saturday said that the rupee has “held back very well” against the United States dollar as compared to other currencies.
+On Saturday, Finance Minister Nirmala Sitharaman had said that the rupee has “held back very well” against the United States dollar as compared to other currencies.

 She also said that the finance ministry and the Reserve Bank of India were keeping a close watch on the rupee.